strongdm/accessbot/docs/slack/CONFIGURE_WORKFLOW_BUILDER_ACCESSBOT_FORM.md

 # Configure AccessBot Form

+In case you already have an Access Form built from Workflow Builder, you can follow the next steps in order to enable it.

 ## Set Environment Variable

 To request access to a StrongDM resource through AccessBot using a form set the environment variable `SDM_ACCESS_FORM_BOT_NICKNAME` in your `env-file`.